bwv988/psapp/README.md

 ### `Case` class

-The `Case` class maintains and continously updates **one** production batch (using the `Batch`) class for the current case.
+The `Case` class maintains and continously updates **one** production batch -- using the `Batch` class -- for the current case.

-For each customer their paint likes are assessed individually.
+For each customer, their paint preferences are assessed individually.

-Also, the class provides a utility method `print_final_batch()` to output a final production batch string, provided a possible batch was found.
+Also, `Case` provides a utility method `print_final_batch()` to output a final production batch string, provided a possible batch was found.

 ### `Batch` class